couchbaselabs/node-ottoman/vuepress/guides/query-builder.md

 # Query Builder

-[Query Builder](/classes/query.html) is a flexible tool that is used to create N1QL queries specifying parameters and methods.
-Query Builder lets you: create queries of unlimited length and complexity without the need to know the syntax of N1QL Query.
+[Query Builder](/classes/query.html) is a flexible tool designed to create N1QL queries by specifying parameters and methods.
+Query Builder lets you: create queries of unlimited length and complexity without the need to know the syntax of N1QL Queries.

-## How to use.
+## Using the Query Builder.

-There are 3 ways to use the Query Builder: with parameters, using access function or with both
+There are 3 ways to use the Query Builder: by using  parameters, by using access functions or by combining both.

-### Build Query with parameters
+### Build a Query by using parameters

-To create queries using parameters it is necessary to define in the query constructor the [**parameters**](/interfaces/iconditionexpr.html#hierarchy) of the query and the **name** of the collection.
+To create queries by using parameters it is mandatory to define in the query constructor the [**parameters**](/interfaces/iconditionexpr.html#hierarchy) of the query and the **name** of the collection.

 ```ts
 const params = {